Prevent Urinary Tract Infections

 Children, Cats and Dogs Get UTI's

-Young children, dogs and catscan all get urinary tract infections.
-You might not be aware that you pet is ill immediately, but they can get serious ill quickly.
+Young children, dogs and cats can all get urinary tract infections.
+You might not be aware that your pet is ill immediately, but they can get seriously ill quickly.
 Your pet's water and diet can impact your pet's health.
 Your male pet's life could be in danger if he is left untreated.

 Cats and dogs both need a vet appointment as soon as possible as it is sometimes tough to tell exactly what the problem is with pets.
 If you note blood-tinged urine, or if your pet feels much warmer than usual, that might mean they have a fever, so It is best to err on the side of safety.

 As with all diseases, doctors are seeing some resistance to the typical antibiotic treatments as the bacteria get stronger.
 Scientists at the University of Michigan are working on a new vaccine that will effectively prevent urinary tract infections.
 It actually works by preparing the body to fight Escherichia coli (E-Coli}, which is the most common cause of UTI’s and has been very effective in studies.

 As you are aware bladder or urinary tract infection are painful, and we want to focus on prevention.